November 12, 2019

 Although many factors have been linked to changes in carbohydrate responses, including some things you can’t change like your genes, ethnicity, and age, the good news is that it’s possible to improve or compensate for poor responses to carbs.

 It may sound obvious, but the best way to improve your blood sugar control is by eating foods that have the smallest impact on your blood glucose levels.
 Just thinking carefully about what you eat at your next meal and what you do for the rest of your day can improve your blood sugar response:

 Unfortunately, you can’t make changes to your lifestyle today and expect your blood sugar control to be hugely improved tomorrow.
 That’s because various aspects of your long-term lifestyle also impact your carbohydrate responses:

 Our PREDICT studies are the largest of their kind in the world, investigating how many factors combine together to affect our responses to food, including our responses to carbohydrates.

-We’re combining continuous glucose monitoring with other large-scale data and machine learning to predict personal nutritional responses to any meal so you can eat in a way that supports your health and suits your body best.
+We’re combining continuous glucose monitoring with other large-scale data and machine learning to predict personal nutritional responses to any meal so you can better understand your biology and eat the best foods for you!

 © 2020 ZOE Global Limited